-Duval Corporation undertook a number of surveys at Fort Cady in the late 1970s and the early 1980s where it completed more than 30 diamond drill holes on which the maiden non-JORC estimate of the resource was made.
-For injection testing and pilot-scale operations, 17 more production wells were built in the years that followed.
+Duval Corporation undertook several surveys at Fort Cady in the late 1970s and the early 1980s, where it completed more than 30 diamond drill holes on which the maiden non-JORC estimate of the resource was made.
+For injection testing and pilot-scale operations, 17 more production wells were built in the following years.

 Further, Mountain State Minerals has historical records that show borates production in 1987 and 1986.
 These operations created an average of 3.7% boric acid head grades without heating injection fluids, using recirculating pregnant liquid solution (PLS), or using residual boric acid-containing wastewater.

 The historical records and analyses from essential supporting documentation support ABR’s strategic direction and validate its resources.